r3xmax/PhantomCtx/README.md

 `PhantomCtx` targets step 3: **SxS manifest redirection**.
 Activation Contexts are derived from [Side-by-Side](https://en.wikipedia.org/wiki/Side-by-side_assembly) (`.manifest`) files associated with executables, typically embedded in PE binaries.
 Internally, an Activation Context contains a **Table of Contents (ToC)** indexing multiple sections, including the **DLL redirection section**.
 The Loader typically accesses Activation Contexts through `PEB.ActivationContextData`.

-Research by [Kurosh Dabbagh Escalante](https://github.com/Kudaes) showed that a malicious Activation Context can be constructed using `CreateActCtx`, written into `RW` memory in a target process, and then activated by redirecting `PEB.ActivationContextData` to the crafted structure.
+Research by [Kurosh Dabbagh Escalante](https://github.com/Kudaes) showed that a malicious Activation Context can be constructed using `CreateActCtxW`, written into `RW` memory in a target process, and then activated by overwriting `PEB.ActivationContextData` to point to the crafted structure.

 Once hijacked, the loader resolves DLL redirections defined within the malicious Activation Context, **redirecting library resolution** to paths controlled by the attacker.